nalsi/Info813/Report_1.md

 well, because the values are shown some patterns in the vertical directions, making them not so equally distributed along the y = 0 line.
-The third plot, *scale-location plot* can be used to test the same assumption, even though the results are not clear.
+The third plot, *scale-location plot* can be used to test the same assumption, even though the results are not clear visually.
 However, based on the results of Breusch-Pagan test, the null hypothesis of homoscedasticity cannot be rejected despite of the visual evidences:

     ##
     ## Attaching package: 'car'